honmanyau/entwickeln/README.md

 * `'new'`—a cell that became "occupied" during the last evolution/iteration
 * `'alive'`—a cell that has been "occupied" for more than one generation

-The `born` property holds a number that indicates when a cell became alive.
+The `gen` property holds a number that indicates the generation the last state change occurred for this particular cell.

 ### `entwickeln.generation`